namtoki/English/wordlist.md

 destination:                        We depart from Narita at noon and will hopefully arrive at our destination tomorrow morning.
 detective:                          The detective tried to find the suspect, but he had vanished.
 determination:                      The swimmer's strong determination drives her on to compete for a better ranking.
+developing:                         It is important to promote the use of more advanced medical practices in developing countries.
 differ:                             The tastes of mature audiences differ from those of young people.
 disaster:                           Some people almost starved in the disaster area because aid supplies were delayed. discourage*(-from):                 He's apparently discouraging his kids from keeping a chick.